shyamsrikar/Testing---Vault/README.md

 ## 🔐 What is Vault?

-Vault is a tool that helps you store and manage sensitive information like:
+Vault is a tool that helps us to store and manage sensitive information like:

 - Passwords
 - API keys